BrendahKiragu/flask-week-2-code-challenge/README.md

     ```

 ## 6. Running the Endpoints
-To run the endpoints locally, you can use tools like [Postman](https://www.postman.com/) or `curl` to interact with the API:
+To run the endpoints locally, you can use tools like [Postman](https://www.postman.com/) or `curl` on the terminal to interact with the API:

 - Example request to get all episodes:
     ```bash